 I love trains.
 I love beer.
 I don't love driving when I'm having beer.
 So how to reconcile all of those things, I wonder?

-Even better, the densest stop on any train line turned out to be the one closest to my house: there are six breweries and one distillery within 1.7 km of the Metra UP-N Ravenswood station.
-I've been to all of them, but for the sake of completeness I'll go again this year and give them proper write-ups.
+Even better, the densest stop on any train line turned out to be the one closest to my house: there are were seven breweries and one distillery within 1.7 km of the Metra UP-N Ravenswood station; as of July 2023, we have six breweries, one distillery, one winery, and one brewery opening soon.

 Metra, the regional heavy-rail carrier, offers a $10 unlimited-ride weekend pass good from midnight Saturday to midnight Monday, making lazy Saturday brewery hopping that much more accessible.
 The CTA charges $2.75 between any two destinations, with re-entry into the system just 50c within two hours of starting your journey.